bcgov-nr/action-test-and-analyse/README.md

   with:
     ### Required

-    # Commands to run unit tests
+    # Commands to run tests
     # Please configure your app to generate coverage (coverage/lcov.info)
     commands: |
       npm ci